List of Baki the Grappler characters: Michael Holes

+Biscuit Oliva

-An assassin working for the US government as well as being a special jailer in the Arizona State Prison.
+Biscuit Oliva (ビスケット・オリバ) is an assassin working for the US government as well as being a special jailer in the Arizona State Prison.
 He possesses an iron body and is almost invulnerable to anything.
 He and Yujiro crossed paths while he was sent to assassinate a drug cartel leader.
 At the same time, he ran into Yujiro.
 He refers to Yujiro as "Mr. Ogre" and tends to be polite and eccentric before fighting.
 Yujiro mentions to him that he should take time with his kills rather than being quick about it.
 Oly understands Yujiro's bloodlust but prefers to do his job than play around.
 His trademark is his punch which can go through his opponent's heart.
 Is brought in by the US government to track down and capture the escaped convicts in the Search For Our Strongest Hero manga series.
 He has just defeated "Che Guevara" in the Arizona Prison and was recently defeated by Baki Hanma in a brute force showdown.
 He doesn't seem to practice any form of martial arts, instead using his freakish strength and resilience to overcome threats.
 His various feats of strength and muscle control seen in the manga are doing an exercise in which he repeatedly pulls a Chinook helicopter towards the ground, withstanding multiple shotgun blasts and then squeezing out the shot by flexing, breaking through iron doors with ease in the Arizona prison (in one case by turning a locked handle until the metal twists and ruptures around it), and flinging the convict Hector Doyle by one ankle into the floor with such force that the entire building they are in shakes.
 He also has one bizarre technique in which he curls into a perfect sphere of muscle in which he is impervious to attacks, but can uncurl and seize his opponents, 'eating' them "like Pac-Man".
 He then crushes them with his muscles.
 He uses this on Baki, but fails the second time he tries to use it.
 He is then beaten unconscious, if briefly, by Baki when they abandon the use of techniques and simply pound each other with all their might without dodging or blocking.
 His appearance and name are based on former Mr. Universe and three-time Mr. Olympia Sergio Oliva.